WursterKyle/Baseball.Assignment.6-7/README.md

-# Assignment 6 and 7 Main Branch for Baseball Analytics
+# Assignment 6 and 7 DEV Branch for Baseball Analytics